abpframework/abp/docs/en/UI/Angular/Lazy-Load-Service.md

 ### Advanced Usage

-You have quite a bit of freedom to define how your lazy load will be implemented.
+You have quite a bit of **freedom to define how your lazy load will work**.
 Here is an example:

 ```js
 const domStrategy = DOM_STRATEGY.PrependToHead();